+The School follows JRI's complaint and grievance policy which outlines a process to help ensure any concerns that may arise and are addressed in a timely manner.
 Any person, including any student, can express a complaint or grievance which will be explored by a Human Rights Officer in a timely manner.
-The complaint form and full procedure policy are found on the Student Rights board, in the Human Rights Officer's office, or, alternatively, can be distributed to a student by any member of the staff team.
-Students are encouraged and offered support to first work with the parties involved in their complaint.
+The complaint form and full procedure policy are found on the Student Rights board, or, alternatively, can be distributed to a student by any member of the staff team.
+Staff are committed to working with you to resolve any concerns that arise.

 The full complaint procedure policy is distributed to students and their families at the time of intake, and reviewed annually.
+If you would like another copy, please contact the school and one will be provided.